-Pick-up time was 8:30 and without breakfast I was on the mini bus to the rice terraced fields of Longji.
+Pick-up time was at 8:30 from my hostel in Guilin and without breakfast I was on the mini bus to the rice terraced fields of Longji.
 There was one other person also traveling alone so I sat next to him.
 Jonathan from Mexico was my travel companion for the day.

 We had our first stop at the Huangluo Yao village to see a show from the long-haired women.
 Apparently they even made it into the Book of World Records.
 These women only cut their hair once in their life namely at 16.
 Then they let it grow and show themselves in three different hairstyles.
 The unmarried ones cover it.
 The married ones with children have a bun in front and the married ones without children wear it in some snail style.
 Not sure what good the differentiation into with/without children does, but to each its own.

 At first we saw a dance show and then they presented the hair.
 We were told that even the older women still have dark hair because they wash it with rice water (or so).
 It seemed weird and unrealistic but they all had dark hair.
 So either they color it (which I doubt in a way after seeing the village) or there is some higher truth behind the rice water story.